TimonPasslick/alleakator/README.md

 use alleakator::Alleakator;

 #[global_allocator]
-static GLOBAL: Alleakator = Alleakator;
+static GLOBAL: Alleakator<YourAllocator> = Alleakator<YourAllocator>;
 ```

 ## Implementation

-While that is subject to change (some time), right now, this is a copy paste of the `std::alloc::System` allocator with an empty dealloc function.
+All function calls are forwarded to a parent allocator that you can specify except `dealloc`, which is just empty.

 ## Contributing